SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 #### Fixed size

-The size of a window can be made fixed size, so that the user cannot resize it by dragging the sides or corners as follows:
+The size of a window can be fixed, so that the user cannot resize it by dragging the sides or corners as follows:

 ```
 | presenter |